palant/palant.info/content/articles/an-overview-of-the-pppp-protocol-for-iot-cameras/index.md

 Yes, the first list entry has to specify how many server IPs there are.
 The decoding approach (function `HI_DecStr` or `XqStrDec` depending on the implementation) is much simpler here, it’s a kind of Base26 encoding.
 The part after the dash can encode additional parameters related to validation of device IDs but typically it will be `$$` indicating that it is omitted and network-specific device ID validation can be skipped.
 As far as I can tell, iLnk networks will always send all data as plain text, there is no encryption functionality of any kind.

 Going through the code, the network-level changes in the iLnk fork are extensive, with only the most basic messages shared with the original PPPP protocol.
 Some message types are clashing like for example `MSG_DEV_MAX` that uses the same type as `MSG_DEV_LGN_CRC` in the CS2 implementation.
 This fork also introduces new magic numbers: while PPPP messages normally start with `0xF1`, some messages here start with `0xA1` and one for some reason with `0xF2`.
+In the table below I list the magic number as part of the message type.

 Unfortunately, I haven’t seen any comprehensive analysis of this protocol variant yet, so I’ll just list the message types along with their payload sizes.
 For messages with 20 bytes payloads it can be assumed that the payload is a device ID.
 Don’t ask me why two pairs of messages share the same message type.